gerencianet/gn-api-sdk-php/README-en.md

 ## Additional Documentation

-The full documentation with all available endpoints is in https://dev.gerencianet.com.br/.
+Complete documentation with all endpoints and API details is available at https://dev.gerencianet.com.br/.

-If you don't have a digital account, [open yours now](https://sistema.gerencianet.com.br/)!
+If you don't have a Gerencianet digital account yet, [open yours now](https://sistema.gerencianet.com.br/)!

 ## License ##
 [MIT](LICENSE)